numpex/proxy-geos-hc/README.md

 # Quick Start to compile and install

-First consider referring to the page on the prerequisites needed for [the general case](./README_prerequisites_general.md); while a specific configuration on a [Ubuntu 24.04 LTS](./README_prerequisites_specific.md) is provided.
+First consider referring to the page on the [prerequisites](./README_prerequisites_general.md) needed.

 ## Step 1: [Building the third-party libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl)

 ## Step 2: Compile and Install ProxyApp
-Continue by exporting the path to the previously compiled TPLs required for linking and making the dependencies.
+Continue by exporting the path to the install directories of the TPLs required for linking and making the dependencies.
 This can be achieved by editing and sourcing the script `env/env.sh` in the `PROXY-GEOSX-HC` repository.
 Create a build folder `buildProxyApp` from where the executable will be built and installed
 ```
   cmake -DCMAKE_INSTALL_PREFIX=.
 CUDA_KOKKOS_RAJA_SETUP /path/to/PROXY-GEOSX-HC